peerkar/liferay-gsearch/README.md

 If you installed the custom Elasticsearch adapter in the previous step, __do full reindex__ to create custom analyzers, mappings and settings.

-Installing custom adapter is not mandatory but highly recommended.
+Installing custom adapter is again optional but highly recommended.
 Without it Elasticsearch QueryString or FunctionScore query configurations won't work as the query translators are in the custom adapter.
-Also, keyword suggester has only limited functionality and needs extra configuration.
+Custom analyzers and mapping are also lost and keyword suggester has only limited functionality plus needs extra configuration.

 ### Step 5